Danderson123/primers-containers/README.md

 singularity run task/minimap2.img task/MN908947.3.fasta task/ERR5729799.fastq.gz > task/ERR5729799_mapped.sam
 ```

-## Bonus: Converting docker file to a singularity containers
+## Bonus: Converting a Dockerfile to a singularity container

 Now that we have seen how useful singularity containers can be in helping us make software containers without root privileges, let's see how we can convert a Docker container, which does need root privileges to build and run, to a singularity container.